ksweta/ETA/README.md

 ETA
 ===

-Estimated Time Of Arrival(ETA) Android Project For CSC-780
+Estimated Time Of Arrival(ETA)- **Android Project For Application Development for Mobile Devices**  Fall 2014